cleverhans-lab/cleverhans/README.md

 on the mailing list for `cleverhans` development: [cleverhans-dev@googlegroups.com](https://groups.google.com/forum/#!forum/cleverhans-dev).
 Bug fixes can be initiated through Github pull requests.

+When making contributions to `cleverhans`, we ask that you follow the `PEP8` coding style in your pull requests.

 ## About the name

 The name `cleverhans` is a reference to a presentation by Bob Sturm titled